 Step 1: Graduate from High School or Obtain a GED (Four Years)

-The long education journey of a podiatrist starts with completing high school or obtaining a GED.
+A podiatrist’s long education journey starts with completing high school or obtaining a GED.
 Students who wish to pursue a podiatry career should focus on classes such as math, biology, physics, and anatomy.
-Advanced placement classes can help prepare students for the rigors of college classes as well as provide college credit while still in high school.
+Advanced placement classes can help prepare students for the rigors of college classes and provide college credit while still in high school.

 Step 2: Complete a Bachelor’s Degree Program (Four Years)